Yes, we're now running our Black Friday Sale. All Access and Pro are 33% off until 2nd December, 2025:

 }

-We’re also including a dependency on the JUnit testing framework with version 4.13.2 using the testImplementation keyword.
-This dependency will only be included in the test runtime classpath, making it available when running tests but not during compilation.
+We’re also including a dependency on the JUnit testing framework with version 5.11.4 using the testRuntimeOnly keyword.
+Gradle includes this dependency only in the test runtime classpath and not in the published API.

-4. Difference Between compile and implementation
+6. Difference Between implementation and api

-5. Best Practices for Gradle Dependency Management
+7. Best Practices for Gradle Dependency Management

 To ensure effective dependency management in Gradle, we should consider a few best practices:

-• Use specific versions of dependencies instead of dynamic versioning to ensure consistent behavior across builds.
+- Use specific versions of dependencies instead of dynamic versioning to ensure consistent behavior across builds

-• Keep the dependency graph as small as possible to reduce complexity and improve build times.
+- Keep the dependency graph as small as possible to reduce complexity and improve build times

-• Regularly check for updates to dependencies and update them as necessary to ensure that the project uses the latest and most secure versions.
+- Regularly check for updates to dependencies and update them as necessary to ensure that the project uses the latest and most secure versions

-• Use dependency locking to ensure that builds are reproducible and consistent across different machines and environments.
+- Use dependency locking to ensure that builds are reproducible and consistent across different machines and environments

-6. Conclusion
+8. Conclusion

-In this article, we discussed the difference between compile and implementation in Gradle and how they affect the scope of dependencies in a project.
-We also provided examples and best practices for Gradle Dependency Management, including the use of implementation and compile keywords, as well as other best practices for managing dependencies.
+In this article, we discussed the difference between compileOnly, implementation, and api dependency configurations in Gradle.
+Further, we discussed how they affect the scope of dependencies in a project.
+We provided examples and best practices for Gradle Dependency Management.

 By following these practices, we can ensure that our builds are reliable, efficient, and easy to maintain.